-We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, and we plan to rely on such third parties for the future commercialization of our approved products, if any.
+We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, and for the future commercialization of our approved products, if any.
 Reliance on third parties increases the risk that we will not have sufficient quantities of our products or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not have any manufacturing facilities.
 We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, and plan to do so for commercial manufacture of any of our product candidates that may receive marketing approval.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or any future product candidate or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
-For cosibelimab, we currently rely upon a single manufacturer for both drug substance and drug product manufacturing and expect to continue to rely on a single manufacturer in the initial years of potential commercialization.